liqotech/liqo/docs/pages/User/Install/platforms/k3s.md

 You can then run the Liqo installer script, which will use the above settings to configure your Liqo instance.

 *N.B.* Please remember to export your K3s `kubeconfig` before launching the script, as presented in previous section.
-For K3s, the kubeconfig is normally stored in `/etc/rancher/k3s/k3s.yaml`
+For K3s, the kubeconfig is stored in `/etc/rancher/k3s/k3s.yaml`

 #### Pre-requirements